UDST/urbansim_templates/README.md

 ## How it works

-To work with ModelManager, model step classes need to implement the following features:
+To work with ModelManager, a model step class needs to implement the following features:

-1. Ability to save themselves to a dictionary (a `to_dict()` method)
+1. Ability to save itself to a dictionary (a `to_dict()` method)

-2. Ability to rebuild themselves from a dictionary (a `from_dict()` [class method](http://stackabuse.com/pythons-classmethod-and-staticmethod-explained/))
+2. Ability to rebuild itself from a dictionary (a `from_dict()` [class method](http://stackabuse.com/pythons-classmethod-and-staticmethod-explained/))

 (ModelManager will handle conversion of the dictionaries to/from YAML or some other future storage format.)

-3. Ability to run themselves (e.g. a `run()` method)
+3. Ability to run itself (e.g. a `run()` method)

-4. Ability to register themselves with ModelManager (a `register()` method), which is done through a combination of the first three features
+4. Ability to register itself with ModelManager (a `register()` method) -- just a single line of code, implemented by combining the prior three capabilities

 #### Where's the code?

 If you look in the [models](https://github.com/urbansim/modelmanager/tree/master/modelmanager/models) directory you'll see an OLS model step class called `RegressionStep` that implements these features on top of an existing UrbanSim regression model class.

-The [modelmanager.py](https://github.com/urbansim/modelmanager/blob/master/modelmanager/modelmanager.py) file handles centralized saving and loading of the dictionaries.
+The [modelmanager.py](https://github.com/urbansim/modelmanager/blob/master/modelmanager/modelmanager.py) file handles centralized saving and loading of the configs.

 In an UrbanSim project directory, the steps saved by ModelManager will show up in a file called `modelmanager_configs.yaml`.